-AK/GEOG 4150 3.0 (4150 6.0) Directed Reading.
+AK/GEOG 4150 3.0/4150 6.0 Directed Reading.
 Students will select one or two specific areas in which to do extensive reading and writing.

-Prerequisites: 78 credits, and permission of the Coordinator of Geography.
+Prerequisite: 78 credits, and permission of the undergraduate program director.

 Note: Students must be accepted by a faculty supervisor before they can register in this course.
 The course transaction form for such a course must be submitted with a note from the supervisor stating his or her willingness to perform this task.
-Permission of the Coordinator is also required.
+Permission of the undergraduate program director is also required.